edwardheww/BrewStack/README.md

 ### Real-time update mechanism

-The catalogue subscribes to the backend `/events` route using `EventSource`.
+The catalogue subscribes to the backend `/events` route using the browser's native `EventSource` API, which establishes a persistent Server-Sent Events (SSE) connection.

-When the backend finishes a scraper run, it calls `notifyClients()`.
-Connected clients receive an update event and can re-fetch beans.
+When the backend finishes a scraper run, it calls `notifyClients()`, which writes a `data: update` message to every active SSE connection.
+Connected frontend clients receive this message and immediately re-fetch `GET /beans`, updating the catalogue without requiring a page refresh.

-This prevents users from needing to manually refresh the page after a scrape run.
+A keepalive ping is sent every 15 seconds to prevent Railway's proxy from closing idle SSE connections due to inactivity timeouts.
+If the connection drops (for example, during a backend redeploy), `EventSource` automatically attempts to reconnect.

 ### UI design direction